 Women we work with were sold into prostitution, often as children.
 Bras provide the following:

-Second-hand clothing is a profitable market in many countries around the world.
+Second-hand clothing is a thriving industry in many countries around the world.
 Bras are usually sought after items.
 Some of the girls in our program are making 3-5x the minimum wage in their community by selling bras!

 Bras provide an opportunity for these women to work with other women, since they have a history of being abused and used by men.

 Most of the women we work with were sold into prostitution as children, only 8-10 years old.
 Because their lives were stolen from them, they missed out on going to school and getting an education.
 Having their own small business selling bras allows them to work as much or as little as their school schedule permits.

 MINIMAL EFFECT ON LOCAL MARKETS